Alor, Anambra

 Alor is one of the seven communities comprising the Idemili South Local Government of Anambra State in the southeast geopolitical zone of Nigeria.
 It is surrounded by seven neighbouring towns, namely Oraukwu, Nnobi, Abatete, Ideani, Uke, Adazi Ani and Nnokwa.
 Alor has several rivers which names in most cases are derived from the major idol of the village touched by the river – Mmili Ezigbo, Mmili Nwangene, Mmili Ọhọsha, Mmili Ideọhwọlọ, Mmili Iyiogwgwu, and Mmili Ọbịaja.

 Physical Environment

 Alor town is located within the triangle formed by the three main towns of Anambra State.
 Conceptually straightening out the roads connecting the towns, the northern side of the triangle is the Onitsha – Awka road, whether the expressway or the old Enugu – Onitsha road.
 The eastern or southeastern edge of the triangle is the connection from Awka through Agulu or Nimo, Neni, Oraukwu, Adazi Ani, Nnokwa, and Nnobi to Nnewi.
 The third side is Onitsha to Nnewi.
 Alor happens to still continue to be protected from that undesirable type of urbanization.
 Umuoji, Ojoto, Uke, Ideani and Abatete serve very well as such a buffer.

 Infrastructure

-Alor has several functional road system that primes it from the surrounding communities, adequate water reticulation and street lights that grace the town at night.
+Alor has several functional road systems that prime it from the surrounding communities, adequate water reticulation, and street lights that grace the town at night.